sjmisina/sufs_up/README.md

 ## Overview Statistical Analysis

 Clent requests information about temperature trends -- specifically, temperature data for the months of June and December in Oahu.
 This data will be key in determining viability of proposed surf and ice cream shop for year-round business.
-The sample size is appropriate to make this analysis
+The sample size is appropriate to make this analysis.

 ### Results